 If you are trying to decide which of these two instruments to learn, we recommend starting with the clarinet.
 Its single-reed makes for simpler embouchure control and overall reed care, so if you’re new to these instruments, it’s a faster start and a more shallow learning curve than the oboe.

-It can be very difficult to get a sound out of an oboe if you come into it with no experience playing a reed instrument, and that can discourage your practice before you can start playing actual music!
+It can be very difficult to get a sound out of an oboe if you come into it without experience playing a reed instrument, which can discourage your practice before you can start playing actual music!

 (For this reason, many school bands begin players on the clarinet and migrate them to the oboe after they’ve mastered a certain level of basic reed skill.
 Clarinets are also used in marching bands, while oboes are not, so you may be using one in the non-orchestral part of the year if your ensemble switches over.)